TomDDG/ZXPicoMD/README.md

 - 1 Pico or Pico W with headers soldered
   - +2 20pin header sockets
 - 1 Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitry)
-- 3x BAT42/43 diodes, connected LV1-HV1, LV2-HV2 & LV3-HV3, line at HV side.
-BAT42/43 are a better option to 1N4148 due to the reduced voltage drop, however 1N4148 should also be ok. (v1.1 of the PCB had 1x SparkFun Logic Level Converter - Bi-Directional (BOB-12009) - https://www.sparkfun.com/products/12009, +2 6pin header sockets if using the BOB on the PCB)
+- 3x BAT42/43 diodes for D1(D), D2(D) & CO(D).
+If using a v1.1 PCB connect these LV1-HV1, LV2-HV2 & LV3-HV3, line at HV side.
+BAT42/43 are a better option to 1N4148 due to the reduced voltage drop, however 1N4148 should also be ok.
+The v1.1 PCB can also use a SparkFun Logic Level Converter (BOB-12009) if not paring with real h/w Microdrives https://www.sparkfun.com/products/12009, however recommend you use diodes.
 - 1 SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
 Be very careful of the GND & VCC placement as they are sometimes reversed
   - +1 4pin header socket if using the PCB.
 If also using the 3D printed case get header sockets with extra long legs so the OLED can be mounted higher
 - 1 Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682